So… it’s the silly season, and let me guess?

 - Create an incentive to join your email list.
 Been struggling to find the time to write a free e-book or create a video series that entices visitors to join your email list?
 Well, now’s your chance.
 Work on it for thirty minutes every day from now until the end of the year, and you will begin 2014 with a bang.

-- Create a new product.
+- Create a new product or affiliate yourself with a product that has big benefit and potential.
 Already have a great incentive to join your email list?
 Well then, create a new product to sell.
 Survey your audience about their biggest problems, create an outline for a product that solves those problems, and send it to them to see what they think.
-If they like it, create it.
+If they like it, create and even make money out of it.
 All before January 1.

 - Research your peers.
 Once a year, it’s a good idea to thoroughly check out the other blogs in your space and see how they’re doing.
 Use tools like Open Site Explorer, Social Crawlytics, and SEMrush to get real data on what’s working and what’s not.